methodicalcloud/everythingshouldbevirtual.com/_posts/2019/2019-02-21-VMware-Workstation-Enter-Serial-Number-Linux-CLI.md

   - Virtualization
 tags:
   - VMware Workstation
+excerpt: "Well, this was a fun exercise.
+While building out some VMs to execute Packer image builds for vSphere, I installed VMware Workstation via Ansible and..."
 ---

 Well, this was a fun exercise.
 While building out some VMs to execute Packer